Setting up GPS NEO 6 sensor with Raspberry PI and Node.js

 with the command cgps

-it will give you a error message.
+it will give you an error message.

-[email protected]:~ $ cgps
+pi@raspberrypi:~ $ cgps

 cgps: no gpsd running or network error: -6, can't connect to host/port pair